cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/common/cf-release.html.md

 ## <a id='build-the-release'></a> Build the release ##

-At this point if the bosh_cli Ruby gem is not installed on the local system and targeted at a BOSH / MicroBOSH instance, do so, if necessary use this install [guide](../../bosh/setup/).
+At this point if the Bosh CLI is not installed on the local system and targeted at a BOSH / MicroBOSH instance, do so, if necessary use this install [guide](/docs/running/bosh/setup/).
 Build the release;

 <pre class="terminal">
 $ bosh create release